-Appointing an inspector
+Appointing an inspector by local authorities

-- 4.9 The local authority decides which member of the Inspectorate will inspect a Riding Establishment. - 4.10 Local authorities are required under the Regulations only to appoint listed inspectors from the Inspectorate.
+- 4.16 Local authorities decide which member of the Inspectorate will inspect a riding establishment. - 4.17 Under the Regulations, local authorities may only appoint listed inspectors from the Inspectorate. - 4.18 Part 1 (2) of the Regulations provides that "listed" means for the time being listed as authorised to carry out an inspection from the RCVS approved list of veterinarians, which can be accessed via the RCVS riding establishments webpage. - 4.19 Paragraph 4 (4) of the Regulations provides that local authorities should examine the Inspectorate regularly to avoid possible adverse legal consequences should a veterinary surgeon not on the Inspectorate be used.

-- 4.11 Part 1 (2) of the Regulations provides that "listed" means for the time being listed as authorised to carry out an inspection from the RCVS approved list of veterinarians, which can be accessed via the RCVS Riding Establishments webpage here: https://www.rcvs.org.uk/setting-standards/riding-establishments/ - 4.12 Paragraph 4 (4) of the regulations provide that local authorities should examine the list of inspectors regularly to avoid possible adverse legal consequences should a non-Inspectorate veterinary surgeon be used.
+Conflict of interest

-Conflict of Interest
+4.20 Ideally, an inspector should not carry out an inspection where there is a real or perceived conflict of interest, for example where the riding establishment is an existing client of the inspector's practice.

-- 4.13 Ideally, an inspector should not carry out an inspection where there is a real or perceived conflict of interest, for example where the Riding Establishment is an existing client of the inspector's practice. - 4.14 In such cases the inspector should, where possible, suggest an alternative inspector and notify the local authority. - 4.15 If, for practical or other reasons, the inspector wishes to proceed with the inspection, and the local authority approves, the inspector may proceed. - 4.16 The inspector should also check that the applicant for the Riding Establishments licence is content to progress. - 4.17 A template form is available on the Riding Establishments page of the RCVS website for this purpose, which can be accessed here: https://www.rcvs.org.uk/setting-standards/riding-establishments/
+- 4.21 In such cases the inspector should, where possible, suggest an alternative inspector and notify the local authority. - 4.22 If, for practical or other reasons, the inspector wishes to proceed with the inspection, and the local authority approves, the inspector may proceed. - 4.23 The inspector should also check that the applicant for the riding establishments licence is content to progress. - 4.24 A template form is available on the RCVS riding establishments webpage for this purpose.